Corsaire/first-audit/README.md

 ### Malicious token

 A token is not guaranteed to be valid and non-malicious.
-There is no `TokenRegistry` in v2 and no preprocess of tokens.
+There is no `TokenRegistry` in v2 and no precheck of tokens.
 A maker can put any address to the `makerToken` or `takerToken` field and almost no validation occurs on 0x protocol side.

 **Note 1** : *No dangerous reentrancy attack has been found yet.*